 Since November 2017, SGVCOG staff has been highly engaged in the development of the Safe, Clean Water Program.
 Throughout the process, staff attended all SAC and subcommittee meetings, as well as submitted comment letters on each draft of the Program based on previously adopted Board positions.
 From these submitted comments of the program, staff has developed a matrix to show the progress made from this interactive process.
-See reference table below for a comparison of the SGVCOG's position and the Program.
-Note following legend:
+See Attachment A for a complete table for a comparison of the SGVCOG's position and the Program.